JanSharp/VRCLockstep/Documentation~/events.md

 Modification of game states is restricted to inside of these events.
 See [game states](game-states.md) for what rules to follow when modifying game states.

 - `OnInit()` (This is [special](data-lifecycle.md#first-client).
 Also, it only runs on the first client, but at that time it is the only - therefore every - client.)
-- `OnClientCaughtUp()` Use `CatchingUpPlayerId` from the lockstep api
+- `OnInitFinished()` Exists for unusual use cases.
+See its xml annotations
 - `OnPreClientJoined()` Use `JoinedPlayerId` from the lockstep api
 - `OnClientJoined()` Use `JoinedPlayerId` from the lockstep api
+- `OnClientCaughtUp()` Use `CatchingUpPlayerId` from the lockstep api
 - `OnClientLeft()` Use `LeftPlayerId` from the lockstep api
-- `OnMasterClientChanged` Use `OldMasterPlayerId` and `MasterPlayerId` from the lockstep api
+- `OnMasterClientChanged()` Use `OldMasterPlayerId` and `MasterPlayerId` from the lockstep api
 - `OnLockstepTick()`
 - `[LockstepOnNthTick]` (Methods with this attribute)
+- `OnExportStart()` Use export related properties on Lockstep
+- `OnExportFinished()` Use export related properties on Lockstep
 - `OnImportStart()` Use import related properties on Lockstep
 - `OnImportOptionsDeserialized()` Use import related properties on Lockstep
 - `OnImportedGameState()` Use import related properties on Lockstep
 - `OnImportFinished()` Use import related properties on Lockstep
+- `OnPostImportFinished()` Exists for unusual use cases.
+See its xml annotations
 - Every custom input action event handler
-- Game state import specifically (late joiner deserialization is different)
+- Game state deserialization for import specifically (late joiner deserialization is different)

 This isn't really an event, but it is called by the Lockstep system: